 The tool can be used to assist state and local Metropolitan Planning Organizations (MPOs) to set safety performance targets that are required by the FHWA Safety PM Final Rule and support the Highway Safety Improvement Program (HSIP).
 Users can select one of five performance measures and map it by MPO, County or City to generate a summary.
 This summary can be used to identify trends and assess progress towards achieving safety performance targets in the selected jurisdiction.
-Information and data generated can also be used by MPOs to inform transportation planning, programming decision-making, and the allocation of resources that results in the reduction of fatalities and serious injuries.
+Information and data generated can also be used by MPOs to inform transportation planning, programming decision-making, and the allocation of resources that result in the reduction of fatalities and serious injuries.

 To use this tool, click on California Safety PM from the Tools dropdown menu.

 Data used for this tool:

 - Nationwide Fatality Analysis Reporting System (FARS) data is used for fatality.

 - California Statewide Integrated Traffic Records System (SWITRS) data is used for fatalities and serious injuries.